Why Visit Trento: 15 Best Things To Do In Trento Italy

 7. Discover Trento’s Museo delle Scienze

-In fact, if you’re planning to visit the Dolomites anytime sooner after Trento, MUSE shall orient you to the things you can expect to see in that spectacular place.
-MUSE has 6 floors, and each has different themes and topics.
+In fact, if you plan to visit the Dolomites after Trento, MUSE will give you a good orientation on what you can expect to see in that spectacular place.
+MUSE has 6 floors, each with different themes and topics.
+You’ll learn so much about the Alps on the second, third, and fourth floors of MUSE, I promise!

 1. (-1) Basement – Evolution of life, worth 5 million years of discovery